rquadling/grunt-html2js/README.md

 0.4.0 Added ability to render pug templates.
 Maintains Backwards compatibility. (#83)

 Marked support for jade templates as deprecated.
 Support will be removed in 0.5.0

+0.4.1 Added ability to add an HTML comment to the templates (#9/#10)